signmeup/signmeup/CONTRIBUTING.md

 ### Setup

 1. Install [Meteor](https://www.meteor.com/install).
-This installs Node and npm as well.
+This installs the Node runtime and the npm package manager too.

 2. Clone this repository, and install dependencies: